willprice/ml-quiz/README.md

 See an [example quiz](http://so-cool.github.io/quick-quiz/my_quiz.html).

 ## Not compiling questions ##
-If your question is not compiling and you have followed all the rules given in this document you can email me for help.
+If your question is not compiling and you have followed all the guidelines given in this document you can email me for help.
-The recommended approach to developing your questions is one question per file during their creation and then combining them into one file before submission.
+The recommended approach for developing your questions is one question per file during their creation, and then combining them into one file before submission.

 # Usage #
 ## Create `.quiz` file ##